 Because we set a fixed development timeline, refrained from granular upfront estimates, and achieved consensus around outcomes before starting development, we could re-prioritize tasks as we saw fit without constantly readjusting the team’s expectations.

-While our competitors associated automation with freedom from human labor, our feature emphasized human oversight and the ease of fixing the machine’s mistakes.
+Our competitors associated automation with freedom from human labor, while we emphasized human oversight and easily fixing the computer’s mistakes.
 We didn’t want users to delegate responsibility to a machine, but rather save some time and cognitive overhead.

 After brainstorming how to best communicate this mental model, the word “shortcuts” seemed to encapsulate what we were looking for.
 To minimize customer confusion around a potentially unfamiliar term, we always mentioned shortcuts alongside the words “workflow” and “automation” in product marketing.